desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 (for our CT images, each channel is the same)

 ### How to train
-We provide you with the PyTorch fine-tune script, [CT-predict-pretrain.ipynb](CT-predict-pretrain.ipynb)
+We provide you with the PyTorch MoCo pretraining script [main.py](main.py) and fine-tune script [CT-predict-pretrain.ipynb](CT-predict-pretrain.ipynb)

 The `Self-Trans` model are trained by two steps:

-*First step*: Load the model pretrained on ImageNet, to install efficient, call `pip install --upgrade efficientnet-pytorch`.
-Call `ipython main.py` to run MoCo on `LUNA` dataset.
-Then run MoCo on `COVID-CT` by change the path for dataset in line 48 and 238 of `main_coco.py`.
+*First step*: Load the model pretrained on ImageNet.
+Install the model you want to use, e.g. to use effientNet, call `pip install --upgrade efficientnet-pytorch` to install.
+Then locate the [LUNA](LUNA) dataset, change you path in line 48 and 238 of [main_coco.py](main_coco.py), and call `ipython main.py` to run MoCo on `LUNA` dataset.
+Then run MoCo on `COVID-CT` by change the dataset to `COVID-CT`.
 To do MoCo, 4 or 8 GPUs are needed.
-If you use 8 GPUs to train, then adjust the batch size to 256 (otherwise for 4 GPUs use the default 128).
+If you use 8 GPUs to train, you need to adjust the preset batch size to 256 (otherwise for 4 GPUs use the default 128).

-*Second step*: Load MoCo pretrained model in line [17] of `CT_predict-efficient-pretrain.ipynb` and do training.
+*Second step*: Load MoCo pretrained model in line [17] of `CT_predict-efficient-pretrain.ipynb` and do finetuning.

 ### Results
 F1: 0.85